kiran-sumant/ObsidianKM/Academic/Academic notes/Flagship Seminar 2024-08-19.md

 Cool facts: RNA CaptureSeq shows stress can result in transgenerational traits through RNA cell signalling.

-Research question: is lncRNA presenr in the synapse?
+Research question: is lncRNA present in the synapse?
 answer: YES, abundantly expressed in the synaptic compartment.

 ## What did the speaker discover?